DimaEnotoff/FriendlyCLP/Readme.md

 ### Special arguments

-Last argument of a command (that has the highest position number) can be **special**.
+The last command argument (with the highest position number) can be **special**.
 There are two types of special arguments: _optional_ and _multisegmented_.
 These types are not mutually exclusive.
-Same argument can be multi segmented and optional at the same time.
+The same argument can be multi-segmented and optional at the same time.

 #### Optional

-Optional argument is an argument that can be omitted.
-In order to make the argument optional it must be annotated with `Optional` annotation.
+An optional argument is an argument that can be omitted.
+An argument must be annotated with the `Optional` annotation to make it optional.
-If the optional argument is omitted, its `IsOmitted` property is set to true, and `Value` property is left stale.
+If an optional argument is omitted, its `IsOmitted` property is set to true, and the `Value` property is left stale.
- `IsOmitted` flag should be always checked for optional arguments to prevent a command from consuming stale `Value` property value.
+The `IsOmitted` flag should always be checked for optional arguments to prevent a command from consuming stale `Value` property value.

-Simple example that shows usage of an optional argument:
+A simple example that shows the usage of an optional argument:
 ```C#
 [Command("removechar|rc", "remove character in a word")]
 private class RemoveCharacterCommand : ICommand